omicscodeathon/Exvar/scripts/Readme.md

 - merge the Entrez ID to Symbol table into  differential expression results table using the "merge()" function

 ## Genomic Variants (CNVs)
-- variant calling using the "Bcftools" package
+- variant calling using the "Bcftools" package: bam to vcf file
--
--
 - read vcf files using the readVcf() function
 - annotation using the "VariantAnnotation" package
 - The variant information is recorded in a VRange object; rowRanges(vcf)